 Nature journaling with others increases a sense of community, even online.
 We see nature through their eyes, and pick up new ways to document information on the page.
 Each person’s shared observations expand the knowledge and learning for the entire group.

 So, spending time in nature, whether its gazing out your window, tending to your houseplants or garden, sitting outside listening to birds, or nature journaling, it all works!
 Nature promotes well-being and enriches the lives of our families and communities.

-Richard Louv, author of The Last Child in the Woods, and The Nature Principle writes about the effects of nature deficit disorder in children and in adults, and that time in Nature is deeply healing on many levels.
-He calls it Vitamin N for Nature.
+Richard Louv, author of The Last Child in the Woods, and The Nature Principle writes about the effects of nature deficit disorder in children and in adults, and that time in Nature is profoundly healing on many levels.
+He calls it “Vitamin N” for Nature.

 “I’d recommend this to anyone interested in nature journaling.
 Melinda hosts a group in nearby Monterey and is an excellent guide.
 She’s a marine biologist and has been leading groups for a long time.
 I was in her meeting this past Sunday and really enjoyed it.
 Check it out.”